minzikimi/caffitrak/docs/tracking_and_privacy.md

-Tracks user's caffeine intake data, but is stored only in local storage or DB and is not transmitted externally.
+I implemented Google Analytics to track user interactions with the app, such as page visits and feature usage, helping improve the user experience.
+Users' caffeine intake data is securely stored in the backend database (MongoDB), and no personal data is shared with third parties, ensuring user privacy is respected.